Lindalynne/RNASeq-Differential-Expression/README.md

 This script is used to analyze RNA-Seq data for differential expression between different breeds of cattle.
 It filters the data, performs statistical tests, and then creates visualizations (plots and heatmaps) for the results.

 #### The RNASeq.R Script Input:
-ballgown folder abundance estimation files.
+ballgown folder having the abundance estimation files.
 #### The RNASeq.R Script output:
 Results plots folder containing Visualization plots heatmaps.